 Connecting Science to Key Issues

-- We were granted observer status with Codex, which ensures that our representatives are in attendance at relevant committee meetings such as those of the Codex Committee for Methods of Analysis and Sampling and that our member comments are recognized.
+representatives attend and provide comments at relevant committee meetings, such as those of the Codex Committee for Methods of Analysis and Sampling.

-- Through its activities in methods validation, we are acknowledged as a scientific authority when proposing definitions and providing comments to regulatory agencies worldwide.
+our scientific authority is acknowledged when proposing definitions and providing comments to regulatory agencies worldwide.
 Key definitions developed include dietary fiber, whole grain, oat bran, glycemic carbohydrates, and aleurone.

-- We have provided comments on whole grain label statements; proposed guidance on food allergens, food labeling, and nutrition with respect to gluten-free foods; and health claims relating to the consumption of certain oat products to a reduced risk of CHD.
+review and advice on health claims relating to the consumption of certain oat products to a reduced risk of CHD.